gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Performance Efficiency
 **Democratize advanced technologies**
 Focus on product development rather than procurement, provisioning and management of services.
 Take advantage of advanced technology specialized and optimized for your use-case with on-demand cloud services.

 **Go global in minutes**
 Deploy yourt workload in multiple AWS regions around the world, which allows you to provide lower latency and a better experience for your customers at minimal cost.

 **Use serverless architectures**
 Serverless architectures remove the need for you to run and maintain physical servers for traditional compute activities.
 This removes the operational burden of managing physical servers, and can lower transactional costs because managed services operate at cloud scale.

 **Experiment more often**
 With virtual and automatable resources, you can quickly carry out comparative testing using different types of instances, storage, or configurations.

 **Consider mechanical sympathy**
 Understand how cloud services are consumed and always use the technology approach that aligns best with your workload goals.
 For example, consider data access patterns when you select database or storage approaches.

 ### Cost Optimization
 **Implement cloud financial management**

-Dedciate time and resources to build capability.
+Dedicate time and resources to build capability.
 Use cloud financial management and cost optimization tooling.

 **Adopt a consumption model**
 Pay only for the computing resources that you require and increase or decrease usage depending on business requirements.

 **Measure overall efficiency**
 Measure the business output of the workload and the costs associated with delivering it.
 Use this measure to know the gains you make from increasing output and reducing costs.

-**Stop spending money on undifferentiated heavy lifting**

-AWS does the heavy lifting of data center operations like racking, stacking and powering servers.
+**Stop spending money on undifferentiated heavy lifting** AWS does the heavy lifting of data center operations like racking, stacking and powering servers.
 It also removes the operational burden of managing OSes and applications with managed services.
 This allows you to focus on your customers and business projects rather than on IT infrastructure.

 **Analyze and attribute expenditure**
 The cloud makes it easier to accurately identify the usage and costs of systems, which then allows transparent attribution of IT costs to individual workload owners.
 This helps measure return on investment (ROI) and gives workload owners an opportunity to optimize their resources and reduce costs.

 ### AWS Well-Architected Tool